-The minimal contact between young West Germans and Israeli Arabs derived from a confluence of factors.
-Crucially, the Israeli partners of West German organisers were keen on prioritising contact with Israeli Jews and viewed any potential engagement of German visitors with Arabs as a possible intrusion on Israeli domestic affairs.134 The perceptions that shaped the aims of the West German organisers and the participants' motivations - especially the aim to atone for Nazi crimes against the Jews or to visit biblical locations - further contributed to this limited contact.135 Moreover, neither the Falcons nor Aktion Sühnezeichen shared West German diplomatic concerns about the isolation of the East German state.136 As such, their reports did not consider the question of whether closer ties with Israel might anger Arab subjects and push them towards the German Democratic Republic.
+to atone for Nazi crimes against the Jews or to visit biblical locations - further contributed to this limited contact.
+Moreover, neither the Falcons nor Aktion Sühnezeichen shared West German diplomatic concerns about the isolation of the East German state.
+As such, their reports did not consider the question of whether closer ties with Israel might anger Arab subjects and push them towards the German Democratic Republic.

 The uneven internationalism of West German organisers and visitors built upon Orientalist stereotypes, which formed part of a resilient racialisation in West Germany.
 The language of 'race' largely vanished in public discourse in West and East Germany, being linked to the undiluted racism of National Socialism, from which both West and East Germany wanted to distance themselves.
-However, in both German states, ideologies and behaviours 'that look an awful lot like racism' persisted and reinforced racialising ascriptions based on biology and culture.137
+However, in both German states, ideologies and behaviours 'that look an awful lot like racism' persisted and reinforced racialising ascriptions based on biology and culture.

-The Orientalist bias of organisers and visitors to Israel was built partially on cultural racism relating to religious difference.
+The Orientalist bias of organisers and visitors to Israel built partially on cultural racism relating to religious difference.
 Such racism inflected public perceptions of various Muslim groups in West Germany, including students and workers, as being quintessentially different from (Christian) Germans.
-Negative approaches towards Muslims had been present already in the 1960s in West Germany and hardened from the 1970s on.138 In the case of West German visitors to Israel, their Orientalist stereotypes dwelt on both religion and the purported geographical origin of ethnic and national groups living in Israel.
-In referring to Arabs, travel reports and autobiographies usually added that, in religious terms, they were largely Muslim.
+Negative approaches towards Muslims had been present already in the 1960s in West Germany and hardened from the 1970s on.
+In the case of West German visitors to Israel, their Orientalist stereotypes dwelt both on religion and the purported